 What will it say on my degree when I graduate?

-Your degree will be a Bachelor of Software Engineering (BSE).
+You will graduate with a Bachelor of Software Engineering (BSE) degree.

 Is Software Engineering an accredited program?